d8adrvn/smart_sprinkler/8_Zone_Controller/README.md

 * Timer library was created by Simon Monk as modified by JChristensen
 You need to get this https://github.com/JChristensen/Timer, just click on download zip as before.
 Rename the zip file to “Timer.zip” and extract it.
 Now go into the extracted folder and rename the folder ”Timer-Master” to “Timer”.
 It is this folder that you will use to upload the Timer.cpp to the Arduino Libraries, you must upload the entire folder as it also uses Event.cpp.

-* Go to http://cl.ly/ZMHh and download the SmartThings Shield library.
-Extract it , this will give you a folder structure of Shield Library/Shield Library/SmartThings it is this SmartThings folder you will be using to upload the libraries to the Arduino.
+* Go to http://cl.ly/ZMHh and download the SmartThings Thing Shield library.
+Extract it, this will give you a folder structure of Shield Library/Shield Library/SmartThings it is this SmartThings folder you will be using to upload the libraries to the Arduino.

 * SoftwareSerial library was default library provided with Arduino IDE.
 It was automatically uploaded to the Arduino IDE.
 Do nothing here.

-#### Installing the libraries
+#### Installing The Libraries

 In the Arduino IDE, use the menus to go to Sketch | Include Library | Add .ZIP library… it will open a select library dialogue box, find your “Timer” folder (Select the folder not individual files) that you downloaded select it and click open to install the library.